Brabow/New_MoulPack/README.md

-## This modpack **doesn't** have:
+## This modpack:
-- Custom musics, use `/bplay <YouTube link>` instead
+- Doesn't add custom musics, use `/bplay <YouTube link>` instead
-- Custom sounds, except fart mine, don't step on them
+- Doesn't add custom sounds, except fart mine, don't step on them
-- Custom models (they can be added without incompatibilities)
+- Doesn't add custom models (they can be added without incompatibilities)
-- Custom posters or TV programs
+- Doesn't change posters or TV programs
-- Things making the game much more laggy (just don't put on every cosmetic)
+- Doesn't make the game much more laggy (just don't put on every cosmetic)
-- Unbalanced stuff like ridiculously easy moons, cheap overpowered store items or upgraded teleporters
+- Doesn't add unbalanced stuff like ridiculously easy moons, cheap overpowered store items or upgraded teleporters
-- Dedicated item slots
+- Doesn't have dedicated item slots
-- Features making the game much harder
+- Doesn't add features making the game much harder
-- Features making the game much easier (except for the increased limit of stored items on the ship)
+- Doesn't add features making the game much easier (except for the increased limit of stored items on the ship and greater multiplayer availability)
-- Translations
+- Doesn't have Translations
 ### You are free to add mods, please report any incompatibility to the [github page](https://github.com/Brabow/New_MoulPack) so they can be listed

-# [Features added by the New MoulPack 2.2.0]
+# [Features added by the New MoulPack 2.3.0]
 ### Version originale française après les changelogs
 ### ⚠️ This modpack is fully in English
 - Up to 50 players in the same lobby